kamiarkordari/Advanced-Lane-Lines/README.md

 This project shows that with just a camera and some simple image processing we can extract valuable information from an image or video that can potentially be fed into more sophisticated self-driving car algorithms.

 #### Shortcomings
 The pipeline will likely fail in this scenarios:
 1. Sharp turns and large curvatures
 2. Going up or down the hill
 3. Lane marketings that are not clearly visible due to color contrast
-4. Lane obstruction by other cars,
+4. Lane obstruction by other cars

 #### Improvements
-What could I do to make it more robust?
+What can we do to make the pipeline more robust?
+Here are a few suggestions:
 1. Force constrains when fitting polynomials.
-For example, we know that the two lanes must be parallel.
 In the current pipeline we are finding the left and right polynomials independent of each other.
+For example, we can force the two polynomials to be parallel to each other.
 2. Calculate a confidence number for each line and discard lines that have low confidence number.
 3. Normalize image to minimize issues in frames that are too bright or too dark.
 4. Use color thresholding for detecting white and yellow lines separately and then combine them for better lane pixel selection.
 5. Improve warping by selecting better source points
+6. Impose a maximum change in parameters from one from to another.
+For example, polynomial parameter cannot change more than 5% from one frame to another.